walles/riff/README.md

 ## Before setting the new riff as `$PAGER`

-- Visualize removed linefeed at end of file properly
-- Visualize adding a missing linefeed at end of file properly
 - Visualize missing linefeed at end of file as part of the context properly
 - Refine `ax`->`bx\nc` properly